-An informal/mediation resolution is available under most circumstances except for allegations of sexual violence.
+An informal/mediation resolution is available under most circumstances except for allegations of sexual violence committed by an employee of the college against a student.
 An informal process is available when it is suggested by the individual/investigator and the involved Parties agree.
 The individual/investigator assigned to the Case will work with the Parties to reach a resolution that will end the misconduct, prevent reoccurrence, and remedy its effects for the victim and/or the College.
 Minor sanctions may be imposed.